w3f/polkadot-wiki/docs/maintain-guides-how-to-nominate-kusama.md

 You can generate your stash and controller account via any of the recommended methods that are detailed on the [account generation][] page.

-Starting with runtime [0.8.23](https://github.com/paritytech/polkadot/releases/tag/v0.8.23), payouts can go to any custom address.
+Starting with runtime version v2023 natively included in client version [0.8.23](https://github.com/paritytech/polkadot/releases/tag/v0.8.23), payouts can go to any custom address.
 If you'd like to redirect payments to an account that is neither the controller nor the stash account, set one up.
 Note that it is extremely unsafe to set an exchange address as the recipient of the staking rewards.

 ## Using Polkadot-JS UI